 "Oh my... and you're the guy who's never wrong.
 I suppose your sources are good?"

 "Good as last time," I assured him, "there's no doubt."

 "As I recall, you were always able to pinpoint things before they happened.
-Anyway I'm flattered that a man of your talent would volunteer to protect me, since you must have a hundred other assignments to choose from?"
+Anyway I'm flattered that a man of your talent would volunteer to protect me, since you must have a hundred other assignments to chose from?"

 "I do independent contracting, work where I want, and I want to do this because I believe you'll be a good president-- if you can just live long enough to get elected."

 So I got the job.